bpassos-zz/git-commands/README.md

 #### Stashing files

 Git stash is a very useful command, where git will 'hide' the changes on a dirty directory - but no worries you can reapply them later.
 The command will save your local changes away and revert the working directory to match the HEAD commit.
-[More on git stash](http://git-scm.com/book/en/Git-Tools-Stashing).

 ```sh
 # Stash local changes